Understand High Blood Pressure Readings

 - Diastolic Pressure: The second or bottom number of high blood pressure or hypertension reading is called diastolic pressure.
 It indicates that reading or pressure in your arteries which is created between the beats of your heart.

-There are five categories that explain blood pressure or hypertension readings for adults.
+There are five categories that explain how to calculate high blood pressure or hypertension readings for adults.
 These include:

 - Healthy: The healthy high blood pressure or hypertension reading is less than 120/80 millimetres of mercury (mm Hg).